Inside: Spread kindness as a family through this Family Volunteer Challenge for July by writing to active duty servicemen and women in our military.

 12 Months of Volunteering as a Family:

-Before we jump into June’s volunteering activity, you can check out past month’s volunteer activities in case you missed it and want to do more.
+Before we jump into July’s volunteering activity, you can check out past month’s volunteer activities in case you missed it and want to do more.

 July’s Volunteer Challenge: